-The West-Side Columbia Lake Conservation Area is located on the margin of the Dry Cool Montane Spruce (MSdk) biogeoclimatic subzone and the Kootenay Dry Mild Interior Douglas-fir (IDFdm2) subzone/variant.
+The West-Side Columbia Lake Conservation Area is located in the East Kootenay region of Southeastern British Columbia, just west of Columbia Lake, which serves as the source of the mighty Columbia River.
+The Property falls within the traditional territories of the Ktunaxa Nation and the Shuswap Indian Band.
+The area is located on the margin of the Dry Cool Montane Spruce (MSdk) biogeoclimatic subzone and the Kootenay Dry Mild Interior Douglas-fir (IDFdm2) subzone/variant.